hannorein/rebound/README.md

 Python and other programming languages
 -----------------
 REBOUND is written in C. However, we provide a simple dynamic library `libias15` for the new IAS15 integrator.
 Most of the features that make REBOUND great are not available in this library.
-It is purely for accessing the high order integrator IAS15 efficiently.
+It is purely for efficiently accessing the high order integrator IAS15.
 There is no visualization and no helper function to setup particles.
 To compile this library, go to the `shared` folder and type `make`.

 The most interesting use case for `libias15` is a python wrapper that we provide.
 This wrapper can be used to very easily access `libias15.so`.
 The wrapper (module) might appeal to people who want to setup their problem in python and then call IAS15 to efficiently integrate particles with very high precision.
-The following listing show a complete pythong script to run an N-body simulation with IAS15 and `libias15`:
+The following listing show a complete python script to run an N-body simulation with IAS15 and `libias15`:

 ```c
 # Import the rebound module